Schlüter-KERDI-SHOWER-TT Sloped tray for intermediate or off-centre point drainage

 If the wall areas are covered with Schlüter-KERDI-BOARD, the same material can be used for waterproofing the walls (see product data sheet 12.1 Schlüter-KERDI-BOARD).
 Adhere KERDI-KEBA and KERDI-KERECK with KERDI-COLL-L to abutting joints and corner areas for waterproofing.

 - Tiles can be installed in the thin-set method as soon the bonded waterproofing has been completed as described above.
 No curing time is required.

-- To install the tiles, apply the dry setting thin-bed tile adhesive directly on the KERDI collar and then fully embed the tiles in the adhesive.
+- To install the tiles, apply the dry setting thin-bed mortar directly on the KERDI collar and then fully embed the tiles in the adhesive.
 The floor area can withstand normal foot traffic, regardless of the tile dimensions.
 An additional load distribution layer or larger tile formats should be installed if higher traffic loads, e.g. from wheelchair use, are expected.

 As part of installing the floor tiles, insert the housing of the drain grate and the integrated odour trap into the bonding flange and align it flush with the surface in accordance with the tile thickness.
 Place tile adhesive underneath the grate frame.

 - Other coverings such as coatings, vinyl and similar materials can be installed in principle, but are not described in further detail here and require additional clarification.
 Please contact us for our recommendations.